 This is a life expectancy table that also does not use a beneficiary’s age in the calculation.
 This table can be used by all account owners regardless of marital status or selected beneficiary.
 Choosing single life expectancy will produce the highest payment of the three available life expectancy tables.

 This is a life expectancy table that uses the account owner’s age and oldest named beneficiary’s age to determine the combined life expectancy.
 It is generally used by a married owner whose spouse is both more than 10 years younger and the sole beneficiary of the account.

 It’s worth noting the equal payment provision under rule 72(t) is extremely complex.
 If investors or their 401(k) provider’s plan sponsor gets it wrong, the investor could be subject to a tax modification, where the 10% penalty applies retroactively to all previous distributions.
 That’s why it’s so important to be diligent and conscientious when making this decision, and when considering any other retirement plan distribution strategy.
-E*TRADE does not provide tax advice, so contact your tax advisor for information specific to your situation.
+E*TRADE from Morgan Stanley does not provide tax advice, so contact your tax advisor for information specific to your situation.

 Visit Retirement Planning to learn more about Traditional and Roth IRAs, and take advantage of our educational tools and resources that can help you understand about how to plan for retirement.
 You’ve worked hard.
 You should be able enjoy it.
-If you have any retirement questions, please call us at 1-877-921-2434 to talk with an E*TRADE representative.
+If you have any retirement questions, please call us at 800-387-2331 (800-ETRADE-1) to talk with an E*TRADE representative.